abecode/fstflowchat/docs/usage.rst

    def welcome_msg_with_question(input_: str) -> str:
      return "Welcome to the library, how may I help you?"

-For a full example see the notebook...
+For a full example see the noebook example